oracle/truffleruby/README.md

 ## Authors

-The main authors of TruffleRuby in order of joining the project are:
+The main authors of TruffleRuby ordered by first contribution are:

 * Chris Seaton
 * Benoit Daloze